Tropical Poincar\'e duality spaces: Introduction

 \subsection{Acknowledgments}

 I wish to thank Kris Shaw for the many comments, ideas and discussions which have made this article possible, as well as for supervising the master’s thesis from which it is inspired.
 Thank you to Cédric Le Texier and Simen Moe for many conversations and suggestions.
 I also would like to thank Omid Amini and Matthieu Piquerez for sharing an early draft of their article \cite{AminiPiquerezFans} and suggesting a new result.
+Finally, I thank the anonymous referee for the insightful suggestions that have improved this article.
 This research was supported by the Trond Mohn Foundation project ``Algebraic and Topological Cycles in Complex and Tropical Geometries''.